 I’d recommend using wax and grease remover for the decal.
 You can even clear coat on top of the decal.

 This is a short video but thanks for joining me today.
 Please SMASH that Like Button, Share and Subscribe to my channel.

 It’s Tony from LearnAutoBodyAndPaint.
+I hope you enjoyed today’s topic on Adding More Clear Coat to a Factory Paint Job For More Color Sanding and Buffing Room!
 We have tons of great information if you download the FREE 85-Page Auto Body And Paint Manual.
 Check it out guys!

 For a complete and step-by-step process on DIY auto body work and paint, check out the LearnAutoBodyAndPaint VIP Program.
 We have so many VIPs who are now part of the #BossPainter community.
 They have greatly improved their skills and adding another stream of income by doing custom body work as a side hustle.